New Grants Available for Emissions Reduction

 Mark your calendars to take advantage of any of the following TERP programs that are currently or will soon be open to applications.

-- New Technology Implementation Grant (NTIG) — tentative open April 2020 — provides grants to offset the incremental costs to reduce emissions of pollutants from facilities and other stationary sources in Texas.
+- New Technology Implementation Grant (NTIG) open until October 7, 2020 — provides grants to offset the incremental costs to reduce emissions of pollutants from facilities and other stationary sources in Texas.

 Please contact us at 800-919-TERP (8377) or by email at firstname.lastname@example.org with any questions.